vatpac-technology/sops/docs/terminal/melbourne.md

 #### Departures
 [Next](../controller-skills/coordination.md#next) coordination is required from EN ADC to ML TCU for all aircraft **entering ML TCU CTA**.

-The Standard Assignable level from EN ADC to ML TCU is:
+The standard assignable level from EN ADC to ML TCU is:

 | Aircraft | Level |
 | -------- | ----- |